Diana-Iniestra/loteria/README.md

 # Loteria Mexicana
-A simple appp that draws cards from a Loteria deck and displays them int the browser.
+A simple appp that draws cards from a Loteria deck and displays them in the browser.